 A common prostate health problem faced by millions of men is something called Prostate calcification, or prostate stones.
-This is a very common cause of chronic prostatitis (prostate infection) or chronic pelvic pain syndrome.
+Oftentimes, this is a very common cause of chronic prostatitis (prostate infection) or chronic pelvic pain syndrome.

-This prostate heath issue can affect up to 75% of men between the ages of 45 and 65.
+Subsequently, prostate stones can affect up to 75% of men between the ages of 45 and 65.
 Midlife men often report prostate health symptoms, such as enlarged prostate and chronic prostatistis.

-Most urologists do not consider Prostate calcification to be a dangerous or life threatening condition in itself, but can be related to prostate cancer.
-This is the reason you should go to the doctor immediately if you have pain in your prostate.
+Most urologists do not consider Prostate stones to be a dangerous or life threatening condition in itself, but can be related to prostate cancer.
+As a result, this is the reason you should go to the doctor immediately if you have pain in your prostate.
 It may be nothing, or it may be a precursor to more serious prostate health issues.

 What are Prostate Stones?